 Painful urination can put a real damper on your day.
 While there may be a number of causes for why you’re experiencing pain when you go to the bathroom, it may be due to a urinary tract infection.
-In fact, UTIs are the second most common type of infection people get.
-The doctors at Total Urology Care of New York in Manhattan are highly skilled at diagnosing and treating UTIs.
-If you feel a burning sensation during urination, call to schedule an appointment today or book online.
+In fact, UTIs are the most common type of infection people experience.
+Dr. Elizabeth Kavaler at Total Urology Care of New York in Manhattan is highly skilled at diagnosing and treating UTIs.
+If you think you have a UTI or you have suffered with recurrent urinary tract infections, call to schedule an appointment today or book online.

-If you’re experiencing any of these symptoms, the doctors at Total Urology Care can diagnose and treat the cause of your discomfort.
+If you’re experiencing any of these symptoms, we, at Total Urology Care can diagnose and treat the cause of your discomfort.
 A urine test is needed to diagnose a UTI and antibiotics are prescribed to clear up the infection.

 No one is immune to UTIs.
 However, women are four times more likely to get an infection than men.
 That’s because the urethra is shorter in women, so the bacteria doesn’t have far to go.

 Women of all age groups and with all different medical conditions, as well as healthy women, can suffer from cystitis.
 People with diabetes and spinal cord injuries are also at greater risk of developing a UTI.